 Clarendon is a vibrant North Arlington community that offers a very walkable, urban lifestyle.
-It is considered the heart of Arlington.
-Clarendon is conveniently located near Clarendon Boulevard, Washington Boulevard, and the Arlington County Courthouse.
+Considered the heart of Arlington, Clarendon is conveniently located near Clarendon Boulevard, Washington Boulevard, and the Arlington County Courthouse.
 Clarendon is on Metro’s Orange line (between the Virginia Square and Courthouse Metro stations) and offers quick access to the George Washington Parkway and I-66.
-The American Planning Association named The Clarendon-Wilson corridor one of America’s 10 Great Streets (2008).
+The American Planning Association named the Clarendon-Wilson corridor one of America’s 10 Great Streets (2008).

 The area is home to one of only Mardi Gras celebrations in Virginia.
 Floats, dancers, musicians, and animals are all part of its Fat Tuesday parade, which is followed by a ball at the famed Clarendon Ballroom.
 Clarendon Day is a street festival with music, art vendors, food from local and regional restaurants, craft beers, and Virginia wine.
 Clarendon also offers pop up markets, showcasing artists while providing a new venue for local and unique shopping.

 Begin the day at Northside Social for one of its signature pastries like the Lemon Lavender scone and CounterCulture Coffee.
 In the evening, head to Circa’s outdoor patio for one of its creative cocktails, followed by Balkan specialties at Ambar.
 Check out the Clarendon Ballroom, in the historic Art Deco Woolworth Building, a lively hotspot with a well-known New Year’s Eve celebration.